CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp-revisited.md

 All that said, there are still gaps in MCP across different *client* implementations.

-Most notable is ChatGPT/Codex's lack of support for MCP Prompts, which promises to fix one of the biggest issues right now with the nonsensical way we deploy agent skills via raw text files.
+Most notable [is ChatGPT/Codex's lack of support for MCP Prompts](https://github.com/openai/codex/issues/5059), which promises to fix one of the biggest issues right now with the nonsensical way we deploy agent skills via manually synchronizing raw text files.

 For the unfamiliar, MCP Prompts is roughly equivalent to local skills and in most harnesses, is activated via a "slash" command just like skills.